urbit/docs/using/sail-and-udon.md

 This command has three arguments:
 - The first is the URL we want to bind our site to.
-We chose `/test`, so the URL we will find our site at is `localhost/test`
+We chose `/test`, so the URL we will find our site at is `localhost/test`.
 - The second is the desk we want to serve.
 We will be serving from `%home` in this tutorial.
 - The third is the file that we want to serve.
 In this tutorial, we will be using `/gen/frontpage/hoon`, which refers to `frontpage.hoon`.

 Run the command `|serve /test %home /gen/frontpage/hoon`.
-Now navigate to `localhost/test`, and you should see the rendered Sail.
+Now navigate to `localhost/test` (or `localhost:8081/test` if your ship is on that port) in your browser, and you should see the rendered Sail.

 **Note:** Important to remember that every time you edit a file in your ship's pier (Unix directory), including `frontpage.hoon`, you need to run `|commit %home`